Correction vs. Bear Market vs. Recession: Mastering Market Turmoil

 Bear Market: The Prolonged Downtrend

-A bear market is typically defined as a decline of 20% or more from recent highs sustained over some time.
+A bear market is typically defined as a decline of 20% or more from recent highs sustained over time.
 Unlike a correction, a bear market is more prolonged and can last several months to a few years.
 The term ‘bear market’ is arbitrary, and the 20% threshold is more of a guideline than a rule.

 History has shown that every bear market eventually gives birth to a bull market.
 The key is to focus on the opportunities that arise during the transition.
 As Niccolò Machiavelli observed, “The wise man does at once what the fool does finally.”
 When mass psychology indicates panic and despair, it often signals a buying opportunity.
 For instance, during the 2008 financial crisis, while the masses were panicking, astute investors were buying undervalued stocks, positioning themselves for the subsequent bull market.